Why Can't You Just Give Me The Number?

-An Executive's Guide to Using Probabilistic Thinking to Manage Risk and to Make Better Decisions
+An Executive's Guide to Using Probabilistic Thinking to Manage Risk and to Make Better Decisions...
+Now in its Second Edition!

-Patrick Leach (now CEO of Decision Strategies, Incorporated) draws on his extensive consulting and teaching experience to present a compelling, insightful, and understandable case for using probabilistic analysis as part of everyday business decision-making.
+Patrick Leach draws on his extensive consulting and teaching experience to present a compelling, insightful, and understandable case for using probabilistic analysis as part of everyday business decision-making.
 Practical examples and case studies are clearly presented.

 Mr. Leach is an experienced conference speaker, business trainer, and consultant.
 He makes a clear, concise case for appropriate implementation of probabilistic analysis.
 Rather than get bogged down with equations and complexity, he shares his insight and the benefits of his experience (and some key research by others) in a way that is readable, useful, and memorable.